DavidDudson/Capstone/README.md

 2. Find the task cloneSogaco
 3. Add in you bitbucket username and password.
 4. Call gradle buildSogaco via commandLine
 5. Wait...
-It can take 10-15mins to clone/build.
-Dont ask me why.
-I dont know, sogaco has 2000+ chunks to download
+It can take 5-10 mins to clone/build. cloning takes around 5, building around 1-2.
-7. Call gradle farmRun to run the server
+7. Call gradle farmRun to run the server (I didn't make that task name, blame the plugin developer)

+If you want to delete everything in the build folder for some reason call gradle clean

+I suggest running buildSogaco with the -i argument (gradle buildSogaco -i), this increases the amount of console logging and actually tells you whats happening.

-This may not be running perfectly on windows As I havnt tested.
+This may not be running perfectly on windows As I havn't tested it yet.
 Please do not commit build.gradle after adding your username/password.
-I will be changing this to SSH in the future
+I will be changing this to SSH in the future to avoid this.